Loss Functions for Discrete Contextual Pricing with Observational Data: Relationship to Off-Policy Evaluation Algorithms

 \section{Relationship to Off-Policy Evaluation Algorithms}

-Another possible, but not yet widely adopted approach to prescribing contextualized prices is to use inverse propensity scoring methods \citep{rosenbaum1983central, rosenbaum1987model}, also known as off-policy bandit learning \citep{dudik2011doubly, swaminathan2015counterfactual, zhou2018offline}.
-We show that some popular methods from this literature, when applied to the contextual pricing setting, are special cases of the class of loss functions we propose.
-In particular, we can find $\bm{R}$ matrices such that $\tilde{Y}' \bm{R}'\bm{l_V}(\pi)$ corresponds to the inverse propensity scoring estimator and doubly robust estimator.
+Another possible, but not yet widely adopted approach to contextual pricing is to use IPS methods \citep{rosenbaum1983central, rosenbaum1987model}, also known as off-policy bandit learning \citep{dudik2011doubly, swaminathan2015counterfactual, zhou2018offline}.
+We show that some popular methods from causal inference literature, when applied to this setting, are special cases of the class of loss functions we propose.
+In particular, we can find $\bm{R}$ matrices such that $\tilde{Y}' \bm{R}'\bm{l_V}^{\pi}$ corresponds to the IPS estimator and DR estimator, gaining insights into when such methods work well in the contextual pricing setting.